-Christmas at the Tudor Court: a short excerpt from The Light in the Labyrinth.
+Christmas at the Tudor Court: an excerpt from The Light in the Labyrinth.

 Green groweth the holly, so doth the ivy.

 Green groweth the holly.